mariosn-phys/dns-ensemble-lib/README.md

-file_series | if ty = 'tseries' the file name of a series of mean flows, cont_old | restart from previously obtained stability disturbances, start_opt | file name of the previous stability disturbances, cstep | iterations of stability loop nstep | timesteps before normalization
+file_series | if ty = 'tseries' the file name of a series of mean flows, cont_old | restart from previously obtained stability disturbances, start_opt | file name of the previous stability disturbances, cstep | iterations of stability loop, nstep | completed timesteps before normalization

 Stability parameters
 ------------
-kLyap | range of streamwise harmonic dependence of perturbations, NLyap | Number of traced modes for each wavenumber, h | Time-step acceleration factor,
+kLyap | range of streamwise harmonic dependence of perturbations, NLyap | Number of traced modes for each wavenumber, h | Time-step acceleration factor